BlockSigner/cove/site/content/english/pricing.md

   >}}
   {{% markdown %}}
   ## Fair Flat
-  For individuals,
+  For individual users
-  appreciate efficient work.
+  who value efficient work.
   &nbsp;
   {{% /markdown %}}
   {{< /pricing-card >}}

   {{< pricing-highlights title=Highlights >}}
   {{% markdown %}}
-  - Ready for immediate use on smartphone and desktop
+  - Ready for immediate use on your smartphone and computer
-  - Sign anywhere and without USB stick or smart card
+  - Sign anywhere without a USB stick or smart card
   - Invite others to sign by e-mail
-  - Sign several documents at once
+  - Sign multiple documents at once
   {{% /markdown %}}
   {{< /pricing-highlights >}}
 {{< /pricing-col >}}